manvocao0271/manvocao0271/README.md

 - I am currently working on an educational platform that is for beginners and curious users wanting to learn trading in the financial stock market.
 This platform is being designed to simulate real-world market data with an AI agent that helps make financial decisions!
 Check it out [here](https://github.com/manvocao0271/stock-market-educational-platform), working website will be deployed soon!

-- In the past, I have built a daily journal web application that aids users in pursuring their goal!
-Using Render to host the website and Groq API, I created an AI-powered companion that helps break down the user's goal into plan.
-Check it out [here](https://days-counting-web-app-w-render.onrender.com/)
+- In the past I have built a daily journal web application that aids users in pursuring their goal!
+Using Render to host the website and Groq API, I created an AI-powered companion that helps break down the user's goal into a planned regiment.
+Check it out [here](https://days-counting-web-app-w-render.onrender.com/) and let me know what you think!

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...